 - In How I Met Your Mother, a flashback reveals that Ted had a radio show in college, where he took on the persona of "the mysterious Doctor X" (a ridiculously over-the-top Soapbox Sadie).
-His show, and his attempts at a secret identity, are universally mocked.
+His show and his attempts at a secret identity are universally mocked.
 See for yourself on the Doctor X website.

-- In a 3rd Rock From The Sun episode, Harry took over Pendleton University's radio station and became a talk radio host.
+- In a 3rd Rock from the Sun episode, Harry took over Pendleton University's radio station and became a talk radio host.
 He proved popular until he started needlessly insulting everyone.

 - On Family Ties Alex had a college radio show playing old music from the Thirties and Forties.

-- On Married... with Children, one of the show's many poorly disguised pilots included an episode that focused on the radio DJ's at Bud's college.
+- On Married... with Children, one of the show's many poorly disguised pilots included an episode that focused on the radio DJs at Bud's college.

 - Garrison Keillor, best known for A Prairie Home Companion, has a terrific monologue on this subject, detailing his experiences as a classical music DJ on college radio, that ends with his discovery that the station was not on the air for most of the time (due to their engineer turning the transmission off for his Christmas vacation in California and forgetting to turn it back on when he got back) and the realization that for the last three months he had been, essentially, talking to himself.